Tour du Mont Blanc

 Make the trip longer

-For those who have more time or simply prefer to walk at a less challenging pace, we can recommend ways to make the trip 12 or 13 stages in total.
-As the Southern section from Les Houches to Courmayeur is often considered the more strenuous, one option is to add a night at Refuge des Mottets, between Refuge Bonhomme and Rifugio Elisabetta.
-We can also add a night at Rif.
-Elena between Rif.
-Bonatti and La Fouly, for 13 stages in all.
-(A rest day in Champex or Argentiere is also a great option to extend your trip length, as below.)
+For those who have more time or simply prefer to walk at a less challenging pace, we can recommend ways to make the trip a little longer.
+As the Southern section from Les Houches to Courmayeur is often considered the more strenuous, one option is to add a night at Refuge de la Balme, between Les Contamines and Les Chapieux.
+A rest day in Champex or Argentiere is also a great option to extend your trip length, as below.
 We suggest that there are limits to how easy the full TMB can be made and that the same terrain needs to be crossed whatever the schedule, so please ask us about your preferred approach and we'll be glad to advise.

 Add rest days